x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 # Exchange 2019 system requirements

- **Summary**: Learn about what you need to have in your environment before installing Exchange Server 2019.

 > [!TIP]
 > Looking for requirements for previous versions?
 Click [Exchange 2016 system requirements](system-requirements-2016.md) or [Exchange 2013 system requirements](https://technet.microsoft.com/library/aa996719(v=exchg.150).aspx).